FramedYannick/Thesis-Source-Code/PulsePrograms/Readme.md

 ```

 However; due to the harder phasing upon using the experiment on multiple frequencies; it might be beneficial to do the phasing manually.
+Identical to the phasing, optimal results will be achieved if one uses the manual base correction.

 ## How to use the p3D Band Selective TOCSY